apache/yunikorn-site/docs/user_guide/trouble_shooting.md

 ### 1. No placeholders created, app's pods are pending

-*Reason*: This is usually because the taskGroups definition is invalid, and the app is rejected by the scheduler.
+*Reason*: This is usually because the app is rejected by the scheduler, therefore non of the pods are scheduled.
-The scheduler does the sanity check upon app submission, to ensure all the taskGroups are defined correctly, if these info are malformed, the scheduler rejects the app.
+The common reasons caused the rejection are: 1) The taskGroups definition is invalid.
+The scheduler does the sanity check upon app submission, to ensure all the taskGroups are defined correctly, if these info are malformed, the scheduler rejects the app; 2) The total min resources defined in the taskGroups is bigger than the queues' max capacity, scheduler rejects the app because it won't fit into the queue's capacity.
 Check the pod event for relevant messages, and you will also be able to find more detail error messages from the schedulers' log.

 *Solution*: Correct the taskGroups definition and retry submitting the app.